599316527/react-hooks/packages/document-event/docs/useKeyPressing.md

 order: 2
 ---

-# useKeyPress
+# useKeyPressing

-This hook will register key bindings event listeners on `document` on component mount, and unlisten that events on unmount.
+This hook will track key pressing for you.

 ```typescript
 interface UseKeyPressingOptions {